Restoring confidence in public statements by independently testing and verifying the facts

 Holly joined AAP as a subeditor during the Sydney Olympics and quickly moved into general reporting, before progressing to bureau chief roles – first in Perth, then Sydney.
 Holly has since managed AAP’s graphics, video and photographic operations, and various special projects.
 She now plans and executes AAP’s special event coverage, coordinating high-quality, comprehensive and flexible content from some of the world’s biggest events, such as the Olympic Games and FIFA World Cup.
 Recently, Holly was appointed to the AAP Standards Committee, overseeing editorial standards and advising on matters of ethics and internal policy.
 As AAP FactCheck’s project manager, Holly helped establish the foundations of this important new unit.

-Louise Evans is a journalist, author and documentary maker who has worked around Australia and around the world as a reporter, foreign correspondent, editor and executive for media companies including Australian Associated Press (five years), The Sydney Morning Herald (eight years) and The Australian (11 years).
+Louise Evans OAM is a journalist, author and documentary maker who has worked around Australia and around the world as a reporter, foreign correspondent, editor and executive for media companies including Australian Associated Press (five years), The Sydney Morning Herald (eight years) and The Australian (11 years).
 She's now the Communications Director and Mentor for Women Sport Australia, the peak national advocacy body for women in sport.
 Louise is also the author of the Australian war-time book Passage to Pusan - which was turned onto a documentary of the same name.
 Her contribution to sports reporting was recognised with Order of Australia Medal (OAM) in the Queen's Birthday Honours List in June 2019.

 James Lane, AAP FactCheck Journalist